medvedevgroup/mutation-rate-intervals/README.md

 # mutation-rate-intervals

-Support for "Statistics of k-mers from a sequence undergoing a simple mutation process without spurious matches," Blanca, Harris, Koslicki and Medvedev.
+Support for "The statistics of k-mers from a sequence undergoing a simple mutation process without spurious matches," Blanca, Harris, Koslicki and Medvedev.
 2020.

 ### Prerequisites